logaretm/vee-validate/docs/content/tutorials/dynamic-form-generator.md

 - Should be able to specify types (elements) for those fields
 - Should be able to specify validation either on field-level or form-level

-An initial draft would look like this:
+The initial draft would look like this:

 ```typescript
 // The field schema shape